Your Georgian Vegetarian Food Guide: 41 Must-Eats

 Many Georgians are Orthodox, and it is not uncommon to see people making the sign of the cross whenever they see a church, cathedral etc. (and Georgia has a LOT of these, so you’ll come across this all the time!).
 For devout Orthodox Christians, there are days of the week when they ‘fast’, essentially meaning they eat vegan/vegetarian.
 So when you head out to restaurants, you will often find a fasting menu or dishes that are marked as ‘fasting’.
 And therefore there is a lot of traditional Georgian vegetarian food.
 Music to our ears!

-Spending nearly six months eating our way around the country, we put together a guide of all the best vegetarian dishes you should search for on your Georgian trip.
+After now having spent nine months over the past three years eating our way around the country, we put together a guide of all the best vegetarian dishes you should search for on your Georgian trip.
 And honestly, the phenomenal food is absolutely enough reason by itself to book that ticket to Georgia.

 Disclaimer: This blog post may contain affiliate links, which means that if you click and purchase through a link, we may earn a small commission at no extra cost to you.
 And if you do choose to do this, THANK YOU so much for supporting us!
 It means that we can continue to create content for you guys.
 Full disclaimer here.